Rab Douglas: Arbroath

 After almost a year without a club, Douglas signed for Scottish League Two side Arbroath, joining up with once again Dick Campbell who was his manager previously whilst at Forfar Athletic.
 At the end of his short-term contract, Douglas left the club on 20 January 2017.
 Douglas subsequently re-signed for Arbroath at the end of March 2017, after on loan goalkeeper Cammy Gill was recalled by his parent club, Dunfermline Athletic.
 Douglas left the club for the second time at the end of the 2016–17 season.
 He rejoined the Lichties soon after however, making his return to football in a victory against Queen's Park in November 2017, departing the club at the end of the 2017–18 season.

 After assisting Arbroath in goalkeeper coaching duties during his previous spell, Douglas was hired as the team's goalkeeping coach in 2018.
 Douglas would assist the Lichties in winning League One in 2018–19.
 In 2020, after numerous injuries and suspensions depleted Arbroath prior to their League Cup match against Dunfermline Athletic, the 48-year old Douglas appeared as a substitute for the Lichties, though did not make an appearance.
 In January 2023 Douglas, now aged 50, would again be an unused substitute for Arbroath in January 2023 in their Scottish Cup match against Motherwell.

-International
+International career

 Douglas was a regular for Scotland during the UEFA Euro 2004 qualification campaign.
 After a 6–0 loss to the Netherlands in Amsterdam in the qualifying playoff, Douglas lost his position as first team goalkeeper.
 It was a night from which his Scotland career never really recovered and he played just once more under Berti Vogts, against Wales, in a 4–0 defeat.

 Douglas was recalled to the Scotland squad in 2005 by Walter Smith for a 2006 FIFA World Cup qualifier against Italy, but he had to be substituted in the 38th minute due to injury.
 His last appearance for Scotland was a friendly match in August 2005, where he came on as a second-half substitute in a 2–2 draw against Austria.

 In all he played 19 times for Scotland.